 - add breastmilk and essential oil

-- whip on low setting
+- whip on low using a handheld mixer

 - scoop into silicone mold (the texture will be quite chunky at this point)